Having a Volunteer Firefighter & EMT Translates Into Your Safety

 Q: How did you get into it?

 A: After my family sold our gas station, we were losing connection with our community and wanted to stay in touch and, at the same time, provide another type of service.
-So, I joined the fire department first then heard ambulance was in need of EMT’s, so I volunteered while going back to school for EMT training.
+So, I joined the fire department first and then heard the ambulance was in need of EMTs, so I volunteered while going back to school for EMT training.

 Q: Where/how do most fires start, in your experience?